bhavjitChauhan/Essentials/README.md

  - [Rollup](https://rollupjs.org/)
  - [Terser](https://terser.org/)

-A list of all dependencies defined in [package.json](https://github.com/bhavjitChauhan/Essentials/blob/master/package.json) and [package-lock.json](https://github.com/bhavjitChauhan/Essentials/blob/master/package-lock.json) is availible in the [Dependency graph](https://github.com/bhavjitChauhan/Essentials/network/dependencies).
+A list of all dependencies defined in [package.json](https://github.com/bhavjitChauhan/Essentials/blob/master/package.json) and [package-lock.json](https://github.com/bhavjitChauhan/Essentials/blob/master/package-lock.json) is available in the [Dependency graph](https://github.com/bhavjitChauhan/Essentials/network/dependencies).

 ## Getting Started
 Create a [new program](https://www.khanacademy.org/cs/new/) on Khan Academy or use an existing project.